Start typing to filter down your FAQ results

 Close

-Minster Law Ltd (referred to in this document as “we”, “us” or “our”) takes privacy very seriously.
-This privacy notice explains our practices including your choice regarding the collection, use and disclosure of your personal data.
-You will need to provide data to us before you are formally our customer and throughout the provision of our legal service to you.
+Minster Law Ltd (referred to in this document as “we”, “us” or “our”) is committed to protecting your privacy.
+This privacy outlines how we collect, use, and safeguard your personal data, as well as your rights and choices.
 This notice applies to all data that we collect about you.
 Please read this notice carefully and contact us if you have any questions using the details provided in the contact and feedback section below.

 This privacy notice sets out: